-- (a) introduce a new omnibus legislation that consolidates the personal and corporate insolvency and restructuring laws; - (b) establish a regulatory regime for insolvency practitioners; and - (c) enhance Singapore's insolvency and restructuring laws.
+- a) establish a regulatory regime for insolvency practitioners; and - b) enhance Singapore's insolvency and restructuring laws.

 State four factors that should be considered under the cash flow test in determining whether a company is "unable to pay its debts" under the IRD Act.